 Social network analysis of the test refusal movement revealed a set of early leaders who consistently drove discussion of test refusal within and beyond their states.
 They included not only well-known education policy advocate Diane Ravitch but also rising influencers, such as educator Jesse Hagopian, former principal Carol Burris, and parent advocate Leonie Haimson.
 These leaders intentionally grew and strengthened their networks by engaging on Twitter with influencers and connectors of different segments of the conversation.
-A study of the Twitter conversation around the #commoncore hashtag similarly found "brokers" who sat between otherwise disconnected actors.22 These brokers held the power to filter information flowing among those actors and were essential as the network grew.
+A study of the Twitter conversation around the #commoncore hashtag similarly found "brokers" who sat between otherwise disconnected actors.
+These brokers held the power to filter information flowing among those actors and were essential as the network grew.
+This type of genuine listening is not just a technique advocates can use to persuade opponents; advocates and funders must embrace it themselves to be truly responsive to movements.